morph3us1984/CAT-Airdrop-Tool/README.md

 Important:
 Make sure you have a file called "addresses.txt" with all addresses for this airdrop.
 It has to be in the same folder as the script itself.
 Make sure the addresses are not seperated by commas or space, one address each line.
+Dont forget to add an empty line with a space at the end of the file.
+The amount of coins to be split depends on the amount of addresses in this file.